-Program Objective: The Statutory time limit for processing and completing interstate safety audits is: If entry date into the New Entrant program (as shown in FMCSA data systems) October 1, 2013 or later, a safety audit must be completed within 12 months for all motor carriers and 120 days for motor carriers of passengers.
+Program Objective: Statutory time limits for processing and completing interstate safety audits are:

+- If entry date into the New Entrant program (as shown in FMCSA data systems) September 30, 2013 or earlier -safety audit must be completed within 18 months. - If entry date into the New Entrant program (as shown in FMCSA data systems) October 1, 2013 or later-safety audit must be completed within 12 months for all motor carriers and 120 days for motor carriers of passengers.